benjbuch/octo_waffle/part_01-basic_interactions.md

 sum(1, 2, 3, 4) %>%
   # comments may be interspresed to give rationales
   divide_by(10) %>%
-  # functions with a single argument, may omit brackets ...
+  # functions with a single argument may omit brackets ...
   sqrt %>%
   asin
 ```